Policy Press

 Learning through Collective Memory Work

-This book traces the process of producing testimonio with the children of Tupac Amaru Revolutionary Movement (MRTA), an insurgent group during Peru’s internal war (1980-2000).
-It examines how the group navigates the postwar struggles over memory while dealing with “the children of terrorists” stigma.
+This book traces the process of producing testimonio with the children of the Tupac Amaru Revolutionary Movement (MRTA), an insurgent group during Peru’s internal war (1980–2000).
+It examines how the group navigates post-war struggles over memory while dealing with the ‘children of terrorists’ stigma.

-Challenging the notion of war-torn countries as pure devastation, the author invites readers to see them as sites of knowledge and creativity with much to offer for education, peace studies, and social justice research.
+Challenging the notion of war-torn countries as pure devastation, the author invites readers to see them as sites of knowledge and creativity, with much to offer for education, peace studies and social justice research.

 Goya Wilson Vásquez is a researcher affiliated to the University of Bristol.
 She works on memory struggles and creative/radical methodologies from Latin America by examining the dilemmas of writing violence, the intersections between research and activism, and the uses of creativity/imagination in memory work.